Interval between two sun sights

 decorative image of a liferaft

-How to gain a brief understanding of the azimuthal change:
+How to gain a brief understanding of the azimuthal change due to the difference between the observer’s latitude and the Sun’s declination.

 Keep in mind that the most crucial factor is the difference between the latitude of the observer and declination of the sun.
 In the table below, you will find: